 The prices we receive depend on many factors outside of our control.
-Oil prices we received during 2016 ranged from a low of \$24.78 per barrel to a high of \$49.43 per barrel.
-Natural gas prices we received during 2016 ranged from a low of \$0.81 per Mcf to a high of \$4.10 per Mcf.
+Oil prices we received during 2017 ranged from a low of \$39.69 per barrel to a high of \$56.31 per barrel.
+Natural gas prices we received during 2017 ranged from a low of \$1.43 per Mcf to a high of \$5.63 per Mcf.
 A significant decline in the prices of oil or natural gas could have a material adverse effect on our financial condition and results of operations.
 In order to reduce commodity price uncertainty and increase cash flow predictability relating to the marketing of our crude oil and natural gas, we may enter into crude oil and natural gas price hedging arrangements with respect to a portion of our expected production.
-As of December 31, 2016, the Company has not entered into any hedging or derivative instruments for our expected oil and natural gas production.
+As of December 31, 2017, we had hedging arrangements in place covering 2,000 barrels of oil per day for calendar year 2018.
+The hedges we have in place are in the form of costless collars.
+"Costless collars" are the combination of two options, a put option (floor) and call option (ceiling) with the options structured so that the premium paid for the put option will be offset by the premium received from selling the call option.
+We had one costless collar for 1,000 barrels of oil per day with a put price of \$49.00 and a call price of \$54.60.
+We had another costless collar for 1,000 barrels of oil per day with a put price of \$54.80.